coatyio/coaty-js/examples/hello-world/README.md

-Identity advertisement/deadvertisement can be activated or deactivated by setting the boolean option `shouldAdvertiseIdentity` in the communication or controller options of the Coaty configuration.
+Identity advertisement/deadvertisement can be activated or deactivated by setting the boolean option `shouldAdvertiseIdentity` in the communication or controller options of the container configuration.
 By default, this option is activated for both communication managers and controllers.

 The service component keeps track of connected components by